zowe/zac/README.md

 ## ZAC meetings

-All ZLC meeting are posted on the [Zowe Development Calendar](https://lists.openmainframeproject.org/g/zowe-dev/calendar).
+All ZAC meeting are posted on the [Zowe Development Calendar](https://lists.openmainframeproject.org/g/zowe-dev/calendar).
 You can [view past meeting notes and materials](meetings).

 # Zowe sub-projects